AngleProtocol/merkl-docs/distribute-with-merkl/campaign-management.md

 - Checking rewards amount at token level: [https://api.merkl.xyz/docs#tag/rewards/get/v4/rewards/token/](https://api.merkl.xyz/docs#tag/rewards/get/v4/rewards/token/)
 - Checking how many rewards are unclaimed: [https://api.merkl.xyz/docs#tag/rewards/get/v4/rewards/unclaim/](https://api.merkl.xyz/docs#tag/rewards/get/v4/rewards/unclaim/)
 - Integrating APRs data in your front-end: [https://api.merkl.xyz/docs#tag/opportunities/get/v4/opportunities/](https://api.merkl.xyz/docs#tag/opportunities/get/v4/opportunities/)
-    - For this route, match the incentivized asset’s address with the “explorerAddress” field.
+    - For this route, match the incentivized asset's address with the "explorerAddress" field.

+{% hint style="warning" %}
+**Using `&test=true` with aglaMerkl or other test tokens**

+When using test tokens like aglaMerkl in your campaigns (both regular reward campaigns and point campaigns with mock tokens), these tokens are automatically hidden from the Merkl frontend.
+To retrieve campaign data via the API for these test tokens, you must include the `&test=true` parameter in your API requests.
+This ensures that campaigns using test tokens (which are filtered out of the frontend) will be included in the API response.
+{% endhint %}

 Note: You can find each campaign or opportunity ID directly on the opportunities page [here](https://app.merkl.xyz/).